rnmapbox/maps/CONTRIBUTING.md

 Notice, that changing the documentation in the individual <COMPONENT>.md within `/docs` will not suffice.
 The correct way is the above described

+## Generated Java files

+`android/src/main/old-arch/` contains files generated with codegen scripts from `src/specs` to update those use the `codegen-old-arch.sh` script